backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Route53 Routing Policies.md

 - It can be combined with **health checks**.

 > [!tip]+ If you see terms like *latency*, *high load times*, *deteriorated performance* then always go for latency based routing.
-> You can also use *geolocation routing to restrict the distribution of content* to only the locations in which you have distribution rights.
+> You can use *geolocation routing to restrict the distribution of content* to only the locations in which you have distribution rights.
 You *cannot use geolocation routing to reduce latency* even though you might think it makes sense to serve US users from US region.

 ## Failover
 - **Health check is mandatory**.
 - DNS failover to a standby instance
 	- ![[attachments/Pasted image 20220422194449.png]]

+### Active Active Failover
+- Use this failover configuration when you want *all of your resources to be available the majority of the time*.

+### Active Passive Failover
+- Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a *secondary resource or group of resources to be on standby* in case all the primary resources become unavailable.

 ## Geolocation
 -  Routing is based on **user location**.